CryptoLover705/Blackcoin_PiTrezor_Firmware/python/docs/transaction-format.md

     optional uint32 expiry = 10;            // only for Decred and Zcash
     optional bool overwintered = 11;        // only for Zcash
     optional uint32 version_group_id = 12;  // only for Zcash, nVersionGroupId when overwintered is set
-    optional uint32 timestamp = 13;         // only for Peercoin, transaction timestamp
+    optional uint32 timestamp = 13;         // only for Peercoin, Blackcoin, transaction timestamp
     optional uint32 branch_id = 14;         // only for Zcash, BRANCH_ID when overwintered is set
 }
 ```